-The Office of Student Advocacy & Anti-Violence Education (OSAVE) works in primary partnership with the Dean of Students Office, Student Counseling, Title IX, and the University Police to provide confidential victim services to students who are impacted by gender-based violence while enrolled at StMU.
-In addition to these primary partnerships, OSAVE collaborates campus wide with University offices, academic departments, and registered student organizations to provide consistent and comprehensive education on healthy relationships, violence prevention, and cultural responsiveness.
+The Office of Student Advocacy & Anti-Violence Education (OSAVE) works in primary partnership with the Dean of Students Office, Title IX, Residence Life, and the University Police to provide confidential victim services to students who are impacted by gender-based violence while enrolled at StMU.
+In addition to these primary partnerships, OSAVE collaborates campus wide with University offices, academic departments, and registered student organizations to provide consistent, comprehensive, and culturally response education on healthy relationships and violence prevention.